 Shankarpali is another tea time snack popular in many states of India.
 Crunchy , a bit sweet and utterly munch-able, it is known by names – shakarpara , shakarpaada , diamond cuts to names a few – in different regions .
 The beauty of this snack lies in its simplicity.
 No wonder it is ever so popular among home made snacks – be it for festivals or just as an in between snack.

-Shankarpali is made very similar to the poori’s , the fry breads of the region.
-A simple sweet dough is made with flour , milk,sugar and maybe some cardamom or other spices.
+Shankarpali is made very similar to the poori’s , the ever popular fry bread of India.
+A simple sweet dough is made with flour , milk,sugar and maybe some cardamom and other spices.
 It is flattened into thin discs cut into desired shapes and fried.
 Coat the fried bits in sugar syrup if you want to make it extra special.
-We like to make ours a bit thick, just perfect to grab a handful and pop into the mouth .
+We like to make ours a bit thick, just perfect to grab by handfuls and munch!

 Warm the milk and add the sugar .
 Stir to mix well .
 For dissolving 1/4 C sugar in 1/2 C milk just warm it in microwave or stove top till warm to touch .
 If using more sugar mix the sugar and milk and heat it on stove top stirring continuously until all the sugar is dissolved.
 Let it cool until it is not hot to touch.
 Take the flours in a pan add butter (or ghee) to it and rub it into the flour.
 Pour the sweet milk on top and knead to make a stiff dough .
 If necessary add a few teaspoons more of milk or water.
 The dough should be very stiff.
 Cover and let it rest for 30 minutes.